vedro-universe/vedro-docs/docs/guides/testing-exceptions.md

 ### 3. Validate Control Flow

-While using exceptions for control flow is a [topic of debate](https://stackoverflow.com/questions/729379/why-not-use-exceptions-as-regular-flow-of-control), it's not uncommon in Python.
+While using exceptions for control flow is a <Link to="https://stackoverflow.com/questions/729379/why-not-use-exceptions-as-regular-flow-of-control">topic of debate</Link>, it's not uncommon in Python.
 For example, iterators raise `StopIteration` exceptions when they have no more items to return, and the `for` statement relies on this exception to stop iterating.

 ## Testing Exceptions in Vedro